 Verifying Certificate Installation on Computers

-In the above steps, we have configured auto-enrollment of the workstation authentication template by using the group policy.
+In the above steps, we have configured the workstation authentication template’s auto-enrollment using group policy.
 This procedure installs the client certificate on computers and verifies the installation.
-Restart the workstation computer, and wait a few minutes before logging on.
+Restart the workstation computer and wait a few minutes before logging on.

-• In the results pane, confirm that a certificate is displayed that has “Client Authentication” displayed in the “Intended Purpose” column, and that “SCCM Client Certificate” is displayed in the “Certificate Template” column.
+- In the results pane, confirm that a certificate is displayed with “Client Authentication” in the “Intended Purpose” column and “SCCM Client Certificate” in the “Certificate Template” column.

 Resources